Akash8t2/SHIVAY-BRUTEFORCE/readme.md

 ## ⭐️ Show Your Support

-If you find Kraken helpful or interesting, please consider giving us a star on GitHub.
+If you find SHIVAY-BRUTEFORCE helpful or interesting, please consider giving us a star on GitHub.
 Your support helps promote the project and lets others know that it's worth checking out.

 Thank you for your support! 🌟